microsoft/nni/README.md

 Please refer to [here](docs/GetStarted.md) for the GetStarted tutorial.

-# Privacy Statement
-The [Microsoft Enterprise and Developer Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement) describes the privacy statement of this software.

 # Contributing
 This project welcomes contributions and suggestions, we are constructing the contribution guidelines, stay tuned =).